 RCRocs Crawl Events

 Behind the park’s office is an area we call the Comp Course.
 This area is partly natural rock terrain as well as spraycreted man-made obstacles.
 This area is open to our members to play on throughout the year (stay in a group of 2 here same as on the trails!).
-But 4 times a year the Comp Course is the home of the Rausch Creek Rock Crawl Series (or Rcrocs for short).
-Blue Mountain Jeep Alliance hosts a club comp in the spring followed by three series events.
+A few times a year the Comp Course is the home of the Club Comp, the Blue Mountain Jeep Alliance Club Comp, and the professional We-Rock series.

 The crawl events are all about the points.
 Teams with the lowest points wins.
 There are five vehicle classes (from stock to moonbuggy to “run what you brung”).
 Each course is marked with cones and boundary flagging tape.
 The idea is to make it through the course in the allotted 10 minutes without touching the tape, the cones, no backing up, no tugging on recovery ropes, and such.
 Some of the cones are placed so difficult there is nothing to be done to avoid the cone or you end up rolling over.
 Thankfully we have on hand a machine to quickly upright those who roll over.